timm/misc/gawk/README.md

 }
 ```

-This expands to the following (note now `isa` has extra arguments):
+This expands to the following.
+Note now `isa` has extra arguments and the dots are expanded
+to array field accessors.

 ```awk
 function Num(i) {